The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

+Based on the above analysis, we have shown that the Lax spectrum consists of all $\xi$ that makes $\Omega^2\leqslant 0$.
 In order to show the set of the Lax spectrum explicitly, we need to discuss~(\ref{oc1}) and~(\ref{oc5}).
 Without loss of generality, we suppose $m>0$ (for $m<0$, we could get the similar results).
 We know that $\xi_{1}<\xi_{2}<\xi_{3}<\xi_{4}$.
 For $\xi_{5}$, we discuss the following cases:

-$\bullet$ When $\theta<\frac{-(1+k)m}{3}$, we have $\xi_{5}<\xi_{1}<\xi_{2}<\xi_{3}<\xi_{4}$, and thus the set of Lax spectrum reads (see Figure 2)
+$\bullet$ When $\theta<\frac{-(1+k)m}{3}$, we have $\xi_{5}<\xi_{1}<\xi_{2}<\xi_{3}<\xi_{4}$, and thus the set of Lax spectrum reads (see Figure 1)

 It is noted that all $\xi\in\sigma_{L}$ imply $\Omega \in i \mathbb{R}$.
 Specifically, $\Omega^{2}$ takes on all negative values for $\xi\in\left(-\infty,\xi_{5}\right]$ and $\left[\xi_{4}, \infty\right)$, which means that $\Omega$ covers the imaginary axis twice.
 Besides, for $\xi\in \left[\xi_{5},\xi_{1}\right]$, $\Omega^{2}$ takes on all negative values in $\left[\Omega_{1}^{2}\left(\xi^{*}\right), 0\right]$ twice, where $\Omega_{1}^{2}\left(\xi^{*}\right)$ is the local minimal value for $\xi\in \left[\xi_{5},\xi_{1}\right]$.
 Thus $\Omega$ covers $\left[-i \sqrt{\left|\Omega_{1}^{2}\left(\xi^{*}\right)\right|}, i \sqrt{\left|\Omega_{1}^{2}\left(\xi^{*}\right)\right|}\right]$ twice.
 For $\xi\in \left[\xi_{2},\xi_{3}\right]$, $\Omega^{2}$ takes on all negative values in $\left[\Omega_{2}^{2}\left(\zeta^{*}\right), 0\right]$ twice, where $\Omega_{2}^{2}\left(\zeta^{*}\right)$ is the local minimal value for $\xi\in \left[\xi_{3},\xi_{4}\right]$.
 Thus $\Omega$ covers $\left[-i \sqrt{\left|\Omega_{2}^{2}\left(\zeta^{*}\right)\right|}, i \sqrt{\left|\Omega_{2}^{2}\left(\zeta^{*}\right)\right|}\right]$ twice.
 Therefore, we have